xx0x/tunneler-rs/README.md

 # tunneler-rs
-Learning Rust and attempting to reimplement 1991 game Tunneler by Geoffrey Silverton.
+Learning Rust and attempting to create a "demake" of 1991 game Tunneler by Geoffrey Silverton using Terminal.